bonzaiferroni/Traveler/README.md

 ## Changelog

 2017-06-05
+* Fixed bug in the commented line of code that registered whether creeps were in a hostile room or not.
 * New version of Traveler!
 See what is different [here](https://github.com/bonzaiferroni/Traveler/wiki/Improving-Traveler).
 The old version can still be found [here](https://github.com/bonzaiferroni/bonzAI/wiki/Traveler-API).

 2017-03-10